Sikhs on the Silk Road

 St. Petersburg

-St. Petersburg was a city established on a small Swedish town by Peter the Great, who attempted to create a port city signalling Russia’s window to the West.
-This city had a few Khatri traders, who had worked up the Volga river, from the southern cities of Astrakhan and Kazan.
-The book ‘Sikh Sampradavali’ by Piara Singh Padam helps provide evidence for Sikh establishments in St. Petersburg:
+St. Petersburg was a city established on a small Swedish town by Peter the Great, who attempted to create a port city that operated as Russia’s window to the West.6 This city had a few Khatri traders, who had worked up the Volga river, from the southern cities of Astrakhan and Kazan.7 According to Piara Singh Padam, there was a gurudwara that was established in St. Petersburg by an Udasi, Bawa Ramdas.

 ਇਹ ਇਕ ਇਤਿਹਾਸਕ ਹਕੀਕਤ ਹੈ ਕਿ ਇਹਨਾਂ ਉਦਾਸੀ ਮਹਾਤਮਾਵਾਂ ਚਿਰੰਕਾਲ ਤਕ ਦੂਰ ਦੂਰ ਜਾ ਕੇ ਗੁਰੂ ਨਾਨਕਮਤ ਦਾ ਪ੍ਰਚਾਰ ਕੀਤਾ, ਭਾਰਤ ਵਿਚ ਹੀ ਨਹੀਂ ਬਾਹਰ ਵੀ । ਜੈਸਾ ਕਿ ਊਨ੍ਹੀਵੀ ਸਦੀ ਵਿਚ ਬਾਵਾ ਰਾਮਦਾਸ ਨੇ ਰੂਸ ਦੀ ਰਾਜਧਾਨੀ ਪੀਟਰਜ਼ਬਰਗ (ਲੈਨਿਨ ਗ੍ਰਾਡ) ਵਿਚ ਧਰਮਖ਼ਾਲਾ ਸਥਾਪਨ ਕੀਤੀ ।

-The British published ‘Calcutta Review’ also mentions the same Bawa Ramdas of Jhang and an Indian noble, making a journey from Amritsar to St. Petersburg.
+The same Udasi, Bawa Ramdas of Jhang, is mentioned in a story on his way to meet his friend, an Indian noble.
+He journeyed from Amritsar to St. Petersburg.
 Whilst at Tbilisi and Astrakhan, he was robbed but with the help of a Russian officer, he was able to reach St. Petersburg.
-Unfortunately, the Indian noble died before meeting Bawa Ramdas at St. Petersburg.
-Accordingly, the Tsar Alexander II pitied the Udasi and summoned him to his royal court, allowing to prove his connection to the Indian noble and allowing him to inherit a crore.
+Unfortunately, the Indian noble died a few months before Bawa Ramdas arrived in St. Petersburg.
+Accordingly, the Tsar Alexander II pitied the Udasi and summoned him to his royal court, allowing Bawa Ramdas to prove his connection to the Indian noble and allowing him to inherit a crore that previously belonged to the noble.9

 Astrakhan

-The city of Astrakhan is found on the northern coast of the Caspian Sea and was a large trade outpost on the northern areas of the Silk Road.
+The city of Astrakhan is found on the northern coast of the Caspian Sea and was a key trade outpost along the northern areas of the Silk Road.
 It had a large concentration of Khatri traders, both Hindu and Sikh.
-‘The Calcutta Review’ mentions:
+‘The Calcutta Review’ mentions how Sikhs had a shrine in Astrakhan which was viewed in a similar manner to Jerusalem, Mecca and Medina:

 Orsk

-The city of Orsk is strategically on the southern tips of the Ural Mountains, located on the present day Russia-Kazakhstan border, in the region of Siberia.
-The 1952-1956 number of ‘Epigraphica Vostoka’ published in Leningrad had revealed excavations undergone in Orsk and created a sketch of the unknown vessel and its inscription.
-In this city of Orsk, a bronze vessel with the one line inscription of ‘Bhola Singh Pandit’ in Gurmukhi was found.
-This helps to identify the establishment of a Sikh community, even in the smaller trading cities of Russia.
+The city of Orsk is strategically located on the southern tips of the Ural Mountains, located on the present day Russia-Kazakhstan border, in the region of Siberia.
+The 1952-1956 number of ‘Epigraphica Vostoka’ published in St. Petersburg had revealed excavations undergone in Orsk and created a sketch of the unknown vessel and its inscription.
+In this city of Orsk, a bronze vessel with the one line inscription of ‘Bhola Singh Pandit’ in Gurmukhi was found.14 This helps us identify how spread Sikhs were on the Silk Road, even being located in the smaller trading cities of Russia.

 Central Asia